tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 <ins>Specifications :</ins>

-1. All container are connected together.
+1. All containers are connected together.
 2. Each container is a filter of its own.
 3. Combine multiple filtration systems for maximum benefits.